Learn More about the Collection

 Photocopies of printed materials: 25 cents per page, with a $10 service charge.

-Digital files of audio recordings: $3.00 per tape, with a $10 service charge.
+Digital files of audio recordings: $3.00 per digitized file; $10 fee for new digitization.

 Copies of transcripts, other printed material, and audio recordings can be requested by filling out the Oral History Reproduction Request Form.